mls-m5/medit/README.md

 - [x] Status line for common operations (for example saving, changing mode)
 - [ ] Test: Add margin from the cursor to the bottom of the screen (when not on end of file)
 - [ ] Lsp urli-s with special characters is not handled properly
+- [ ] Fast way to create matching source for header (interaction with multiple alternative paths)

 ## Requirements